alessandroscarlatti/launch4j-gradle-plugin/README.md

 ![Travis CI](https://travis-ci.com/alessandroscarlatti/launch4j-gradle-plugin.svg?branch=master "Travis CI") [ ![Bintray Download](https://api.bintray.com/packages/alessandroscarlatti/maven/launch4j-gradle-plugin/images/download.svg) ](https://bintray.com/alessandroscarlatti/maven/launch4j-gradle-plugin/_latestVersion "Bintray Download")

-This project facilitates integration with Launch4j and the [Launch4j Gradle plugin](https://github.com/TheBoegl/gradle-launch4j).
+Integration with Launch4j and the [Launch4j Gradle plugin](https://github.com/TheBoegl/gradle-launch4j).

-Building an executable is now only a few lines of code, thanks to a few sensible conventions and defaults.

-The plugin makes available a `Launch4jTemplateTask`.

 You want to package your jar as a great-looking exe quickly.
 This is easier than ever with the `Launch4jTemplateTask` Gradle task.

+The plugin makes available a `Launch4jTemplateTask`.
+Building an executable is now only a few lines of code, thanks to a few sensible conventions and defaults.

 # How to Use